hr-it-solutions/DD_J_plg_content_youtube_video/README.md

 #### The simplest way,
 insert this snipped into your article:

+    {dd_yt_video}videoid:XXXXXXXXXXX{/dd}

+Replace ***XXXXXXXXXXX*** with your Video ID
+(The video ID is the part between v= and & of the YouTube video URL)

+Or with a custom cover image

     {dd_yt_video}videoid:XXXXXXXXXXX:cover:images/yourimagefile.jpg{/dd}

-Just two parameters needed:
-- The video ID (The video ID is the part between v= and & of the video URL)
-- The cover image path (The cover image path to your image file at your website)
+Replace ***images/yourimagefile.jpg*** width your cover image path (The relative cover image path to your image file at your website)

-Replace ***XXXXXXXXXXX*** with your Video ID and replace ***images/yourimagefile.jpg*** width your cover image path
+Note: The attribute value pairs must always be as follows: attribute:value:attribute:value
+Colon is assignment operator as well as separator.

 ----

 #### For extended usge,
-you can define your own insert snippet:
+you can define your insert snippet as follow:

 An example with YouTube Player parameters: